tmtsoftware/aps-peas-prototype/README.md

 | PeasWebApplication | *(npm, not sbt)* | `peas-web-application/` | React/TypeScript frontend |
 | PeasExposureService | `peasExposureService` | `peas-exposure-service/` | New placeholder service (health-check stub only so far) |

-Note: there used to be a `PeasComputationHcd` submodule -- it was a `.g8`-template remnant that never did anything, and has been removed.

 `peas-web-application` is a decoupled npm project (sibling to the sbt build, not wired into it) -- build and run it independently with `npm`.